-The Lawson Biosafety Program is overseen by the Lawson Biological Safety Officer (BSO) in conjunction with Lawson's biosafety program.
+The Lawson Biosafety Program is overseen by the Lawson Biological Safety Officer (BSO) in conjunction with Lawson's Biosafety Oversight Committee.
 The BSO administers Lawson's biosafety program on a day-to-day basis and provides technical advice on safety procedures, equipment and relevant regulations as they apply to Lawson.
 Lawson works in conjunction with The University of Western Ontario to ensure that all affiliated staff and students are working safely with biohazardous materials.
 However, the ultimate responsibility of biological safety resides with the Principal Investigator (PI) and their staff.

 All Lawson scientists who wish to work with any biological materials must obtain authorization through Lawson's approval process by completing a detailed Lawson Biohazardous Agent Permit Process form (LBAPP).
 The Lawson Biohazards Sub-Committee [LBSC; a sub-committee to the Lawson Biosafety Oversight Committee (LBOC)] will review and approve all LBAPP submissions and make recommendations to the PIs on all matters related to the use of potentially biohazardous materials within Lawson.
 The sub-committee will ensure all research conducted with biohazardous agents and human pathogens conforms to the most current Canadian Biosafety Standard (CBS) published by the Public Health Agency of Canada (PHAC).
-More information on Lawson's biosafety program can be found in in this manual as well as the Lawson Health and Safety Intranet.
+More information on Lawson's biosafety program can be found in in this manual as well as within the Health and Safety section on the Lawson Health Research Institute Intranet site.